MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 ### Save your flow and test it

-1. Give your flow a name, and then save your flow.
+1. Give your flow a name, and then save it.

      ![save your flow](./media/flic-button-flows/save.png)